In many ways, a story can always be written and at times, be told. If I have to start mine, I’d like begin in the region of Bordeaux.

-While most chateaus and country estates like to keep themselves private, the Bordelais are pragmatic by nature, have successfully converted empty spaces and vacant barns into profitable guests’ receptions along with tasting rooms, catering halls and even small museums with souvenir shops.
+While most chateaus and country estates like to keep themselves private, the Bordelais are pragmatic by nature.
+They have successfully converted vacant barns and empty spaces into profitable guests receptions along with tasting rooms, catering halls and even small museums with souvenir shops.
 Of course wine tasting doesn’t come, without a brief brush of history.
 So how did Bordeaux become a legendary French wine region I asked?

 The wine cultivation probably began after 43 AD, when the Romans established the first vineyards for its soldiers or so I was told.
 But the highlight of Bordeaux wine came after the union of Eleanor of Aquitaine and Henry Plantagenet, ruler of Normandy and Loire Valley.
-When Henry Plantagenet ascended to the English throne as King Henry II, it paved the way for trade and the wines of Bordeaux to become known first to the English market and eventually to the world.
+When Henry Plantagenet ascended to the English throne as King Henry II, it paved the way for trade and the wines of Bordeaux gained popularity to the English market and eventually to the world.

 Clearly, if this was Fetes des Fleurs which is held in springtime; or Ban des Vendanges (harvest) in the fall, or perhaps Vinexpo, the big wine trade show that runs every two years, there probably would be, no room left for me to put my wine glass down.
 I’ve heard for years that while some private and corporate jets are double-parked at the Bordeaux airport, chartered helicopters hover from one vineyard to another, transporting distinguished visitors.
 Much to my surprise, over a hundred chateaus in Bordeaux are now owned by wealthy Chinese.
 China very recently, became the world’s fifth largest wine consumer; bagging the top consumer of red wine title last year and having swigged 1.865 billion of bottles.